pavlokolodka/MyCloud/documentation/MyCloudWiki.md

 ## Access Control

-For user authentication MyCloud support `JWT` based authentication with email and password as well as Google login.
+For user authentication MyCloud support `JWT` based authentication with email and password as well as Google, Facebook, and Linkedin login.

 ## Google authentication